 11. Diamandi Beach, Skiathos

-Regrettably however, in the high season (July and August) boat trips have begun to drop tourists on the beach so it does lose a bit of its allure.
+Regrettably, however, in the high season (July and August) day trips drop tourists on the beach so it does lose a bit of its allure.
 During any other months however, Diamandi Beach ranks up there with the best beaches in Greece.

 How to Get to Diamandi Beach

-Diamandi Beach is situated on the southern most tip of Skiathos Island.
-As stated, this is just one more of the many beautiful beaches that this island has to offer.
+Diamandi Beach is situated on the southernmost tip of Skiathos Island.
+As stated, this is just one of the many beautiful beaches that this island has to offer.

 12. Lindos Beach, Rhodes

 Next is Lindos Beach, arguably Rhodes’ most beautiful sunbathing spot.
-The history of the Greek Islands is one of the reasons which draws countless travelers to these shores every year.
+The history of the Greek Islands is one of the reasons that draws countless travellers to these shores every year.
 Lindos Beach has both history and beauty all rolled into one.

 The beach, just like the nearby St Paul’s Bay, offers some perfect swimming conditions and is a great family destination.